EN FR DE

 Impact

-• A teaching program on health that will include unique teaching methods and will present health in a more authentic and up-to-date manner;
+• A teaching program on health including unique teaching methods and presenting health in a more authentic and up-to-date manner;

-• A network of leading teachers that will continue to cooperate with scientists and researchers and will strengthen the links between their schools and research labs;
+• A network of leading teachers that continues to cooperate with scientists and researchers and strengthens the links between their schools and research labs;

 • A method for developing innovative teaching tools that can be used in other fields of interest.